School of Psychology

 Note: Coordinator roles prior to 2009 and tutor roles prior to 2006 are not included.

 Broadly, my research is on visual perception.
 I am particularly interested how the brain generates a vivid representation of the 3-D world from the two 2-D images on the backs of our eyes.
 If you look at an object and wink your eyes back and forth, you will notice that each of our eyes gets a slightly different view of the world.
 Our visual system uses these small differences in the images on our retinas to recover information about the 3-D layout of the environment.
 This is called stereoscopic vision and is the basis of 3-D Movies, Magic Eye stereograms, and many other 3-D visual displays.
 My theoretical research on stereoscopic vision aims to identify and evaluate possible sources of information contained in the two eyes' images to determine whether or not they contribute to single vision and 3-D perception.

-Another interest is to examine binocular processes in the context of 3D-TV and 3D cinema.
+Another interest is to examine binocular processes in the context of 3D-TV, 3D cinema, and 3D surgical displays.
 Viewers frequently complain of fatigue, discomfort and visual artifacts in the displays.
 My lab is currently investigating two significant binocular processes that underlie major sources of viewer fatigue and image dissatisfaction: binocular fusion mechanisms underlying single/double vision; and how unmatched features in the two eyes are incorporated into a single binocular perception.
 We use the data from these investigations to inform modifications to 3D content production and subject the modified stereoscopic media to empirical tests of viewer comfort and satisfaction.